A-serna0415/workshop3_bookmarks_atlas/README.md

 - Use the mouse wheel to zoom in/zoom out.
 - Drag to pan over the atlas.
 - Hover the mouse over any node to highlight it's details.
-- Click the node to open the reference in a new tab.
+- Click the node to open the reference link in a new tab.

 ### Links